-Storage Disaster Recovery Service (SDRS) provides disaster recovery (DR) services for many public cloud services, such as Elastic Cloud Server (ECS), Dedicated Distributed Storage Service (DSS), and Elastic Volume Service (EVS).
+Storage Disaster Recovery Service (SDRS) provides disaster recovery (DR) services for many cloud services, such as Elastic Cloud Server (ECS), Dedicated Distributed Storage Service (DSS), and Elastic Volume Service (EVS).
 SDRS uses multiple technologies, such as storage replication, data redundancy, and cache acceleration, to provide high data reliability and service continuity for users.

 SDRS protects service applications by replicating the server data and configurations to a DR site.
 It allows service applications to start at the DR site in the event that servers at the production site stop.
 This improves service availability and continuity.